matteverett/pgdp_carrots/README.md

 * [ ] Back Cover

 ### Proofer's notes ###
+* p.
+02: "New York": in blackletter -- do anything about it?
+* Major disconnects between sections and ToC

 ### Joined hyphenated words ###

 ### Spellcheck ###

 ### Transcriber's notes ###

+* p.
+16 | three hundred sto[r/n]e hog so fat, that a man of seventy-five | Replaced.
+* p.
+18 | meal per day, I will fatten a three hundred sto[r/n]e hog so | Replaced.

 ### HTML file review ###
 The iPhone/iPad simulators can't use `file://` URLs.
 Start a local web server with `python3 -m http.server` in the project directory and going to `localhost:8000` in Safari on the device.